Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 #### Step 5: Test Write Access to Customer Data with with Support User
 - Action:
   - Open test/http/AdminService.http file.
-  - Change the username to alice.
+  - Change the @username to 'alice', @password: [leave empty — no password required]
-  - Go to  Line 12 and run the the POST /odata/v4/admin/Customers request (Click on Send Request).
+  - Go to Line 12 and and click on 'Send Request' to run 'POST {{server}}/odata/v4/admin/Customers' request.

 - Result:
-  - ✅ Here is a sample audit log **SecurityEvent** for one customer entity.
+  - ✅ Audit logs generate **SecurityEvent** for one customer entity.
 In your log, the timestamp matches the current timestamp.
 ```
 [odata] - POST /odata/v4/admin/Customers
 [error] - 403 - Error: Forbidden